 Timing: fall and spring

 This program is a professional development series for full-time MBA students.
 It provides several opportunities for School of Management alumni to interact with current students and get to know the class.
-This includes a realistic job preview sessions, a career competition, internship session, recruiter panel and the School of Management Alumni Association annual dinner meeting.
+This includes realistic job preview sessions, a mock interview competition, internship sessions, recruiter panel, concentration panels and team-building activities.

 Timing: January, August and September